dusty-nv/ros_deep_learning/README.md

 docker/run.sh --ros=humble
 ```

-> **note**: the ros_deep_learning nodes rely on data from the jetson-inference tree for storing models, so mount `jetson-inference/data` if you're using your own container.
+> **note**: the ros_deep_learning nodes rely on data from the jetson-inference tree for storing models, so clone and mount `jetson-inference/data` if you're using your own container or source installation.

 The `--ros` argument to the [`docker/run.sh`](https://github.com/dusty-nv/jetson-inference/blob/master/docker/run.sh) script selects the ROS distro to use.
 Containers with the ros_deep_learning package are available for Noetic, Foxy, Galactic, Humble, and Iron.
 They use the `ros:$ROS_DISTRO-pytorch-l4t-*` container images built from [jetson-containers](https://github.com/dusty-nv/jetson-containers).